MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Overview
 ========

-The Buffer Refresh Strategy (BRS) ensures that the display buffer (front buffer) contains all the drawings before letting the display driver to flush this buffer to the display panel.
+The Buffer Refresh Strategy (BRS) ensures that the front buffer contains all the drawings before letting the display driver to flush this buffer to the display panel.
 The drawings are the drawings made since last *flush* **and** the *past*.
 The *past* symbolizes the drawings made before the last *flush*  and that has not been altered by the new drawings.